mindustry-antigrief/mindustry-client/README.md

 _[Javadoc](https://mindustrygame.github.io/docs/)_

 ## Steam
-1. Installing the client on steam is rather easy, download the `steam.jar` file from the latest release.
+1. Installing the client on steam is rather easy, [download](../../releases/latest/download/desktop.jar) the `desktop.jar` file from the latest release.
-2. Rename the file to `desktop.jar`.
-3. Continue with the steps below for your operating system.
+2. Continue with the steps below for your operating system.

 ### Windows

-4. Move the file to the `jre` folder where the game is installed as seen [here](core/assets/steaminfo.png).
+3. Move the file to the `jre` folder where the game is installed as seen [here](core/assets/steaminfo.png).
-5. Accept the file replacement prompt.
+4. Accept the file replacement prompt.
-6. Open the game, and it should work just fine.
+5. Open the game, and it should work just fine.
-- To uninstall the client, delete the `Mindustry.exe`file.
+- To uninstall the client, delete the `Mindustry.exe` file.
 Start the game, accept the error and start it again.

 ### Mac OS

-4. Open the game install folder, right click the `Mindustry.app` file and click `Show Package Contents`.
+3. Open the game install folder, right click the `Mindustry.app` file and click `Show Package Contents`.
-5. Navigate to the `Resources` folder `Contents > Resources`.
+4. Navigate to the `Resources` folder `Contents > Resources`.
-6. Replace the `desktop.jar` with the one you just downloaded and renamed.
+5. Replace the `desktop.jar` with the one you just downloaded.
-7. Launching the game should now start the client.
+6. Launching the game should now start the client.
 - To uninstall the client, delete the `desktop.jar` file in `Resources` as well as the `Mindustry` file in the `MacOS` folder.
 Start the game, accept the error and start it again.

 ### Linux

-4. You are using linux, I'm sure you can figure this out yourself.
+3. You are using linux, I'm sure you can figure this out yourself.

 ## Contributing